 Our aim 12 is to support a just energy transition that advances human rights and education.

-We’re committed to respecting workers’ rights, in line with the International Labour Organisation Core Conventions on Rights at Work and we expect our contractors, suppliers and joint ventures we participate in to do the same.
+We are committed to respecting workers’ rights, in line with the International Labour Organisation Core Conventions on Rights at Work and we expect our contractors, suppliers and joint ventures we participate in to do the same.

 Our expectation is that workers in our operations, joint ventures and supply chains are not subject to abusive or inhumane practices, such as child labour, forced labour, trafficking, slavery or servitude, discrimination, or harassment.

-To assist in communicating these expectations to our businesses, contractors and suppliers we’ve developed the bp labour rights and modern slavery principles.
+To assist in communicating these expectations to our businesses, contractors and suppliers we have developed the bp labour rights and modern slavery principles.
 The principles clarify our position on a range of issues, including workers having clear employment contracts, employer-pays principles in relation to recruitment fees, and not withholding worker passport or identity documents.
 They build on and add to the existing high-level requirements and expectations in our code of conduct, human rights policy and supplier expectations.

 We respect internationally recognized human rights as set out in the International Bill of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles at Work, including the Core Conventions.
 These conventions are particularly pertinent as many accepted workforce norms and standards are based on them.
 They underpin our own bp human rights policy.